 Six-DOF sensors ("6-sensors") are inputs used to track an object or part of the participant in a VR display.
 DOF is short for "degree of freedom."
 In a VR system, the six degrees of freedom are X, Y and Z translational movement from the origin (the location), and the X, Y and Z rotational offsets from the origin's defined coordinate system (the orientation).
 The combined location and orientation can be referred to as the overall position.
 NOTE: not in this documentation, but in other circumstances, the term "position" is sometimes used to mean just location or just orientation.
 Here, "position" will be used to refer to the combined location and orientation of a sensor.

 Position sensing devices are typically hardware devices specifically designed for VR systems.
-Two common devices that the FreeVR library interfaces with are the Ascension Flock of Birds, and the Intersense IS-900 units.
+Common devices that the FreeVR library interfaces with are the ART Dtrack systems, InterSense IS-900 units, and Ascension Flock of Birds.
 There are many other 6-DOF hardware input devices that FreeVR has been programmed to interface with.
 Such 6-DOF input hardware is often referred to as "position trackers" or sometimes just "trackers".
 There are also desktop devices that can provide 6-DOF inputs.
-Two examples are the Magellan and the Spaceball.
+Two examples are the Magellan SpaceMouse and the Spaceball.
 These devices give relative values, so interface code in the library can be used to "fly virtual sensors around the simulated world."

 Six-DOF sensors are used to indicate the position of an object in the real world.
 For example the location of the CAVE wand, and the direction it is pointing.
 FreeVR uses 4x4 homogeneous matrices to store and manipulate 6-sensors.
 There are functions that can extract useful values from the matrix.